kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 -	Proven cross-components consistency (ideally via tests)
 -	Handling of topology manager and memory manager use-cases
 -	Finish Identified Code refactoring of common building blocks (look at common pieces in all plugin-frameworks  in kubelet)
--	Look to what makes sense to leave inside Kubelet due to latency and use case requirementsIntroduce community cci drivers repo
+-	Look to what makes sense to leave inside Kubelet due to latency and use case requirementsIntroduce community CCI drivers repo
 -	Similar to Kubernetes Scheduler Plugin repo
 -	Have plugins specific to common use cases or environments
 -	Smooth integration with scheduler extensions/ plugins …